NeoResearch/neocompiler-eco/README.md

 ## A2) Eco Network Funtionalities

-Docker-compose is the main tools that acts for the creation of our micro-service.
+`Docker compose` is the main tools that acts for the creation of our micro-service.

 This script will start all necessary backend functionalities, neo-csharp-nodes and neo-scan (optional, check `.env`).